-Baby may fuss or protest, try to stick it out!
-Remain calm, cool, and confident and narrate your actions to baby; your voice will help to calm them!
+The baby may fuss or protest, try to stick it out!
+Remain calm, cool, and confident and narrate your actions to the baby; your voice will help to calm them!

 In time, with patience and consistency, your baby will learn to accept and even embrace both mommy and daddy!

 If your baby isn’t sleeping, no matter who puts them down, we can help!
-Book a free intro call today to learn more and talk about working together to achieve your goals.
+Book a free discovery call today to learn more and talk about working together to achieve your goals.

 P.S.
 Want to stay connected?